Who Has Responsibility For Recording Injuries At Work?

 - The person who made the accident report log’s name and signature.

-Thanks for reading our guide on who has the responsibility for recording injuries at work.
+Thanks for reading our guide on who has the overall responsibility for recording injuries at work.
+Now you should be aware of who records injuries at work, and what should be reported in the accident book.